Lemon Balm Buttermilk Scones

 • 1 cup lemon chips or white chocolate chips

-• Place flour, sugar, baking powder, baking soda and salt in a food processor and pulse until combined.
+3. Place flour, sugar, baking powder, baking soda, and salt in a food processor.
+Pulse until combined.

-• Add the butter into the dry ingredients and pulse until the ingredients become a crumb texture.
+4. Add the butter and pulse until the ingredients become a crumb texture.

-• Pulse in the lemon balm until just evenly combined.
+6. Add in lemon balm.
+Pulse until just evenly combined.

 You may also like